 Concepts of fate or destiny are seemingly universal among Europeans, and ideas akin to, though not identical to, the Indian concept of karma are quite common.
 Essentially, our destiny consists of our genetics, of the socio-economic class we were born into, of our family, and of the accumulating force of our own decisions throughout life.
 Together, these create a river-like momentum which pull us down one path or another.
 However, most, if not all, of our ancestors believed that through noble action and heroic effort, we can change our destiny, we can create our own new destiny by the strength of our will.
 This is a powerful, encouraging, and realistic view of the world.

 The spiritual concepts of indigenous European religion are distinctly European: they are the expression of thousands of years of European life.
 They express our history, our virtues, and our soul.
 Our gods are aristocratic, fierce, passionate, and wise.
 Above all, they are heroic.
 Our beautiful myths and legends are imbued with these traits and virtues and they live in our hearts and minds as noble guides.
 We are intelligent, industrious, joyful, and proud.
-We are the children of Europe, and it is time for us to come home.
+We are the children of Europe.